Do you feel that?

 Lauricidin was developed by the discoverer of monolaurin, Dr. Jon Kabara, PhD.
 It is recommended by physicians worldwide as a wellness supplement for the whole family.
 Dr. Andrew Weil, MD, the “father of integrative medicine”, recommends Lauricidin for use for Herpes infection associated with cold sores.

-In disclosure, I do consult with the company and educate other physicians on its use.
+In disclosure, I do consult with the company and educate other physicians on its use from 2012 to 2019.

 These statements have not been evaluated by the Food and Drug Administration.
 These products are not intended to diagnose, treat, or prevent any disease.